yorokobi/Puppet-8-for-DevOps-Engineers/ERRATA.md

 It should be,

-> This would return the substring that starts at the fourth character from the end (which corresponds to the letter 'r' in 'substring') and includes the next three characters, which in this case would be 'ring'.
+> This would return the substring that starts at the fourth character from the end (which corresponds to the letter 'r' in 'substring') and includes the next three characters, which in this case would be 'ing'.

 ### Page 76